 Updates to Salomon Sense Pro 2

-- Salomon wisely addressed past concerns of a very firm sole by raising the stack height just a little bit and making the midsole a tad softer in the Sense Pro 2.
+- This Salomon trail shoe wisely addressed past concerns of a very firm sole by raising the stack height just a little bit and making the midsole a tad softer in the Sense Pro 2.
 The result of the change is a ride that retains the spirit of the original model, but with more comfort.